 The Vanderbilt University Police Department comes under the charge of the Office of the Vice Chancellor for the Division of Administration.
-As one of Tennessee’s larger law enforcement agencies, the Police Department provides comprehensive law enforcement and security services to all components of Vanderbilt University including the main campus, Vanderbilt University Medical Center, Vanderbilt Health at One Hundred Oaks, and a variety of University-owned facilities throughout the Davidson County area.
+As one of Tennessee's larger law enforcement agencies, the Police Department provides comprehensive law enforcement and security services to all components of Vanderbilt University including the Vanderbilt University Campus, Vanderbilt University Medical Center, Vanderbilt Health at One Hundred Oaks, and a variety of University-owned facilities throughout the Davidson County area.

-The Police Department includes a staff of over 100 people, organized into four bureaus: Office of the Chief, Administrative Services, Support Services and Patrol (Main Campus and Medical Center).
-All of Vanderbilt’s commissioned officers have completed officer training at a state-certified police academy.
+The Police Department includes a staff of over 100 people.
+The department is organized into three Divisions:Administration, Operations, and Auxiliary Services.
+All of Vanderbilt's commissioned officers have completed officer training at a state-certified police academy.
 Those officers hold Special Police commissions and are required to attend annual in-service, as well as on-the-job, training.
 The Department also employs non-academy trained officers for security-related functions.
 Employment opportunities are available.

 - Deliver superior law enforcement services with integrity and pride.